Elliott-1/data-512-homework_2/README.md

 # data-512-homework_2
+## Goal

+The goal of this project is to explore wikipedia articles for politicians across different countries.
+We're looking both at the raw number of articles and their quality using the ORES classifier to assign a predicted rating.

 ## License
 The license to the source data is the Wikimedia Foundation Terms of Use: https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use The ToU is applicable to this project since we are using a free and open license and the results cause no harm to anyone.